 This confluence of mathematical theories leads to the idea of "Unity of mathematics".
-Remark 9 provides one of the most striking examples of such a unity.
+Remark 15 on p.
+34 provides one of the most striking examples of such a unity.

-Remark 11: While "Unity of mathematics" is a very captivating phenomenon, it may also lead to hard-to-surmount difficulties.
+Remark 17: While "Unity of mathematics" is a very captivating phenomenon, it may also lead to hard-to-surmount difficulties.
 This is what happens with the Langlands Program!